wordbomb/fb-covid-beijing2022/readme.md

 #### 🔍 Data Collection Method

-- Posts were retrieved via the **CrowdTangle API**, a Facebook-approved tool for public content tracking.
+- Posts were retrieved using the **CrowdTangle API**, an official data tool provided by Facebook (Meta) for accessing public content from verified pages (which was unfortunately shut down on **August 14, 2024**).
-- API access was obtained through the official CrowdTangle request process, and all data usage complies with Facebook’s [terms of service](https://www.crowdtangle.com/terms/).
+- API access was obtained through the official CrowdTangle application process, and all data collection strictly complied with Facebook’s [CrowdTangle Terms of Service](https://www.crowdtangle.com/terms/).
-- We addressed **API rate limits** using:
-  - Scheduled requests with exponential backoff
-  - Local caching to reduce duplicate requests
-  - Quota tracking to ensure daily compliance
+- The official API documentation and sample code were available via the GitHub repository: [https://github.com/CrowdTangle/API](https://github.com/CrowdTangle/API)
+- To ensure stability and prevent triggering rate limits, we adopted the following collection strategy:
+  - Each API call requested **50 posts**, which is within the API’s per-request limit (maximum 100).
+  - Calls were made at a fixed interval of **one request per minute**, resulting in a collection rate of approximately **3,000 posts per hour**.
+  - The full dataset of **15,931 posts** was collected over the course of **about 5 hours**.

 ---